-My articles have appeared, or are forthcoming, in MLQ, Essays in Criticism, Philological Quarterly, JML: Journal of Modern Literature,Twentieth-Century Literature, Modernism/modernity, Paideuma, The Yale Review, The Wallace Stevens Journal, The Cambridge Quarterly, Literary Imagination, and The Journal of Commonwealth Literature.
-I also review contemporary poetry for such venues as Colorado Review Online, Chicago Review, PN Review, Harvard Review Online, and Rain Taxi.
+My articles have appeared in such venues as MLQ, Essays in Criticism, MELUS, Genre, Philological Quarterly, JML: Journal of Modern Literature,Twentieth Century Literature, Modernism/modernity, Arizona Quarterly, The Yale Review, and The Journal of Commonwealth Literature.
+I have also reviewed contemporary poetry for Colorado Review Online, Chicago Review, PN Review, Harvard Review Online, and Rain Taxi.

 If you'd like to contact me, I can be reached via email at gargaillof@apsu.edu.